KKrampis/GraphML-Bioinformatics/BioinformAI/1-graphs-intro.md

 ---

-### An example of a biological graph is shown in the image below (credit [Hennah, Porteus](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0004906) CC BY 2.5 Licence)
+### An example of a biological graph
+(credit [Hennah, Porteus](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0004906) CC BY 2.5 Licence)

 ![width:800px](https://upload.wikimedia.org/wikipedia/commons/7/72/Network_of_how_100_of_the_528_genes_identified_with_significant_differential_expression_relate_to_DISC1_and_its_core_interactors.png)